Slice22x/Hawk-Eye-Submission/README.md

+# Deception

-This is my Game which I am submitting to Hawk-eye.
+This is my card game which I am submitting to Hawk-Eye Innovation

+# Comiplation

+To Run this project,

-To Compile the projec, Download the source code, \n Import the project into unity \n
+1. Download the source code
+2. Import the project into unity
-Then click on File > Build Profiles \n
+3. Then click on File > Build Profiles
-After, select build and choose the location to save it to \n Then open the file where the comiplation happened and you can play the game too \n
+4. After, select build and choose the location to save it to
+5. Then open the file where the comiplation happened and run the .exe file